ukgov-equality-hub/smc-son/son/content/social_mobility_by_area.md

 [Northern Ireland](/social_mobility_by_area/northern_ireland)

-Please see our technical annex and main report for more information.
+Please see our <a href="https://www.gov.uk/government/publications/state-of-the-nation-2023-people-and-places/technical-annex" target="_blank" class="govuk-link">technical annex</a> and <a href="https://www.gov.uk/government/publications/state-of-the-nation-2023-people-and-places/" target="_blank" class="govuk-link">main report</a> for more information.